JuliaPOMDP/AEMS.jl/README.md

 #### 1. **Clearing the tree after each action**

-This solves the root issue by making a new graph with the current belief as the node, but it's probably less efficient to throw away the tree and start from scratch for each call to `action`.
+This solves the root issue by making a new tree with the current belief as the node, but it's probably less efficient to throw away the tree and start from scratch for each call to `action`.
 Tree clearing is the default behavior, but if you want to be explicit you can call `AEMSSolver` with the option `root_manager = :clear`.

 #### 2. **Searching through child beliefs of previous root**

 The updated belief should be equal to one of the child beliefs of the previous root.
-We can set the root to be whichever of the children match the updated belief.
+We can set the root to whichever of the children match the updated belief.
 However, this requires `==` to be defined for the belief type you are using.
 Further, the beliefs must *exactly* match (no tolerance for slight numerical differences).
-If none of the child nodes match the belief provided to `action`, then an error is thrown (perhaps it should just clear the tree and start over).
+If none of the child nodes match the belief provided to `action`, an error is thrown (perhaps it should just clear the tree and start over).
-Note also that multiple child beliefs can be identical.
-In this case the first matching belief is set to be the root (perhaps it should select the one which has the tightest bounds).
+Note that multiple child beliefs can be identical.
+In this case, the root is set to the first matching belief (perhaps it should select the one which has the tightest bounds).
 To use this method, call `AEMSSolver` with the option `root_manager = :belief`.